jarves/jarves/Resources/doc/create-a-theme.md

 # Create a theme

-When you start creating a website the first thing is usually to create a theme, a layout.
+When you start creating a website the first thing to do is to create a theme, a layout.

 Doing so is in Jarves very easy.
 Below you'll find a step by step tutorial how to create a theme.